deebeebolger/Syntax_SpatioTempDyn/README.md

-# Preprocessing and Analysis Pipeline for EGI Data
+# Preprocessing and Analysis Pipeline for EGI Data for the project: Syntax_SpatioTempDyn.